Graduate Certificate in Computing

 In this certificate, you have the choice of studying 4 courses from any of the following areas:

-Upon completion of this certificate you may be eligible to articulate into the Graduate Diploma in Information Technology or the Master of Information Technology, your courses in this certificate will be credited towards your articulated program of choice.
+Upon completion of this certificate you may be eligible to progress to further study, including the Graduate Diploma in Information Technology or the Master of Information Technology, your courses in this certificate will be credited towards your articulated program of choice.
 Prior learning credit points may be taken into account.

 Future careers